Nuxsha Nasih: Mayor of Halabja

 Nasih was appointed Mayor of Halabja on 27 March 2016 following the victory of the Patriotic Union of Kurdistan (PUK) in the 2014 local elections.
 The Kurdish news service Rudaw noted that she was the second woman to hold the top office in Halabja, the first being Lady Adela (Adela Khanum), who served as "the effective mayor of the town from 1909 until her death in 1924."
+Nasih keeps a portrait of Lady Adela in her office.

 Commenting on her appointment, Nasih stated: "Appointing women to senior positions is nothing new in Halabja.
 The educated people of the city have always supported this idea."

 Her appointment was supported by Hero Ibrahim Ahmad, the former First Lady of Iraq and wife of PUK leader Jalal Talabani.

 Acting Governor of Halabja

-On 19 March 2025, Nasih was appointed Acting Governor of Halabja, becoming the first woman to hold this position in Iraq's history and marking a significant step toward gender inclusion in Iraqi provincial leadership.
+On 19 March 2025, Nasih was appointed Acting Governor of Halabja, becoming the first woman to hold a governorate-level executive position in Iraq's history and marking a significant step toward gender inclusion in Iraqi provincial leadership.

+Her appointment followed the retirement of the previous governor, Azad Tofiq, and she continued to serve concurrently as governor of Halabja Central District.
+Upon assuming office, Nasih stated the she would continue to serve in accordance with the Kurdistan Regional Government's work programme.

+In April 2025, Nasih played a central public role following the Iraqi parliament’s vote to recognize Halabja as Iraq's 19th province.
+She described the decision as a "historic day for the people of Halabja" and attributed the outcome to political consensus amongst Kurdish parties.